V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-dlrm.md

 * We can guess the proper name.
 * Useful for the facial mapping problem?
 * Useful for the character generator slider recommendation problem?
+* Generate test data by moving the character
+* Inference requires only single pose inputs.

 ## Negative Consequences <!-- optional -->